Debt Camel

 Overdrafts are meant to be used when you have a problem.
 Using the overdraft a lot for a few months is fine.
 Or for a few days at the end of a month before you are paid.

-But the bank should notice at a review if you were in financial distress.
+So at one of these reviews, your bank should have seen if you were in financial distress.
 For example if you are in the overdraft for all (or almost all) of the month for a prolonged period.
 Or if you were exceeding your arranged overdraft limit regularly for a significant amount.
-Either of these suggests you are reliant on the overdraft to pay everyday bills and you will find it hard or impossible to stop using the overdraft.

 Other points that help your complaint